signalfx/splunk-otel-go/docs/correlating-traces-and-logs.md

 ## Annotating Log Events

-Once you have a [`SpanContext`], you can use the trace metadata it contains to annotate log events.
-How this is done will depend on the logging library used.
+Once you have a [`SpanContext`], you can use the trace metadata to annotate log events.
+How this is done depends on the logging library used.

 ### Structured Logging

-If you use a structured logger, the trace metadata should be added as logger fields.
+If you use a structured logger, add the trace metadata as logger fields.

 For example, using the [zap] logging library: